thelebster/drupal-transaction/README.txt

 The basic steps are:

- * create a transaction type, choose the target entity type and the desired transactor

- * enable the local task for it at the module general settings (admin/config/workflow/transaction/settings).
-A 'tab' will appear in applicable entities labeled with the transaction type name
+ * create a transaction type, choose the target entity type and the desired transactor.
+By enable the local task link option, 'tab' will appear in applicable entities labeled with the transaction type name

  * go to any target entity to work with.
 Create your first transaction in the